zpuckeridge/blog/posts/add-dark-mode-to-gatsby.md

 slug: add-dark-mode-toggle-gatsby
 date: "2021-05-20"
 tags: Gatsby
 description: This article is a short guide on setting up a Dark Mode/Light Mode Toggle with CSS and a Custom Component.
+socialImage: images/dark-mode.jpg
 ---

 Recently, I decided to implement a light theme into my, by default,